 2 nights in Naples

-The proximity of the city of Naples (Napoli) to the Vesuvius gives its inhabitants a certain edge.
-Its reputation as the most vibrant city in Italy can be a double-edged sword, explaining why some tourists like it and some hate it outright.
-Nonetheless, the charm of Naples resides in its narrow streets with numerous ancient churches, street markets, cafes, bars and restaurants, all leading to a cacophony of sounds and images embodying the spirit of the Italian South.
+Naples reputation as the most vibrant city in Italy can be a double-edged sword, explaining why some tourists love it and others hate it outright.
+As far as Italian cliches go, Naples seems to encapsulate them all, from the home of pizza and gelato to mandolin playing musicians.
+Nonetheless, the charm of Naples resides in its narrow streets, ancient churches, street markets, cafes, bars and restaurants, all contributing to the cacophony of sounds and images embodying the spirit of the Italian South.

 Visit and discover the Ancient Ruins of Pompeii, Climb Mount Vesuvius, sail to the Island of Capri, explore the Nativity Markets, visit the National Archaeological Museum, the Secret Underground World and the San Gennaro Catacombs, visit the Ruins of Herculaneum, enjoy the Piazzas of the city, and so much more.